theopenconversationkit/tock/docs-mk/en/docs/evaluate-the-model.md

     * self-evaluation of the model about its relevance in terms of recognition of intent and entities
     * number of calls and errors
     * average execution time
-2. **Test Trend** : evolution of the relevance of [partial model tests](#partial-model-tests)
+2. **Model Builds** : the cimplete list of model builds
-3. **Intent Errors** : the list of intent errors found with partial model tests
+3. **Test Trend** : evolution of the relevance of [model tests](#partial-model-tests)
-4. **Entity Errors** : the list of entity errors found with partial model tests
+4. **Intent Errors** : the list of intent errors found with model tests
-5. **Model Builds** : the cimplete list of model builds
+5. **Entity Errors** : the list of entity errors found with model tests

-## Partial Model Tests
+## Model Tests

-Partial model tests is a way to detect qualifications errors.
+Model tests are used to detect qualifications errors.

 Temporarily models are built from a random part of the whole sentence set of the model (90% for example) and then tested against the remaining sentences.

 The process is repeated a number of times and the most frequent errors are pushed to an admin user.

-Partial model tests are useful only with large models.
+Model tests are useful only with large models.

 ### Intent errors